ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.9 - Difference between critic and user metacritic scores. </figcaption>
 </figure>

-Beyond the general trends, some games exhibit striking discrepancies between critic and user evaluations.
-In our dataset, we found a substantial number of titles where the difference between the two scores exceeds 20 points on a 100-point scale—sometimes even more than 30.
 These outliers can reflect cases where critics and players approached the game from entirely different perspectives: technical polish vs. emotional resonance, innovation vs. nostalgia, or even divergent expectations shaped by marketing.
 Analyzing these outliers in more detail could offer valuable insights into the dynamics of reception—what drives such a divide, and what it reveals about the varying standards of professional reviewers and general audiences.

 <figure>
   <div class = "general_chartClass">